Let yourself be surprised: discover the Cicadella dress

 Tone down the glamour of your blouse by opting for faded jeans

-Vanina wears the Cicadella short-sleeved blouse in lace and cotton voile in Scarab Green as well as the Hussard pants in size 50.
+Vanina is wearing the Cicadella short-sleeved blouse in lace and cotton voile in Scarab Green and the Hussard pants in size 50.

 Play the sophistication card with a long, structured coat, beautiful beige pants and heels

-Amanda is wearing the clothes in size 36: the Cicadella blouse in elbow-length sleeves in lace lined with Cherry Red cotton voile , the Tremplin pants in Sable cotton satin and the Tigris coat in Orage wool cloth .
+Amanda is wearing the clothes in size 36: the Cicadella blouse elbow-length sleeve version in lace lined with Rouge Cherry cotton voile , the Tremplin pants in Sable cotton satin and the Tigris coat in Orage wool cloth .

 Déciment Cicadella is a marvel of versatility, and I can't wait to discover your creations.
 Will you be tempted by the dress version of this pretty pattern?
-I'm sure that as a lace dress, it will be a marvel ;)
+I'm sure it will be a marvel as a lace dress ;)

 Have a nice day!